rswag/rswag/README.md

 ### Response examples ###

-You can provide custom response examples to the generated swagger file by calling the method `response_examples` inside the response block:
+You can provide custom response examples to the generated swagger file by calling the method `examples` inside the response block:

 ```ruby
 # spec/integration/blogs_spec.rb